 Alberta’s two major cities offer quite different insights into the province, though they share a love of green space, sprawling river pathways and tidy, bustling downtowns.

 The provincial capital of Edmonton is a government city with a grand legislature building, a thriving arts community and numerous galleries, craft stores and art shops.
 Most can be found along trendy Whyte Avenue or in the downtown arts district, the location of the modern Art Gallery of Alberta, the Winspear Centre and the Citadel Theatre.
+Also in this locale is the stunning Royal Alberta Museum, the largest museum in western Canada (www.royalalbertamuseum.ca).
 The meandering North Saskatchewan River cuts a steep swath through the city north of downtown, and can be explored by canoe or raft (www.edmonton.ca).

-Calgary’s office towers, which contain the majority of Canada’s oil and gas company headquarters, were built to capture the Rockies on the western horizon.
-An inner-city energy hub called the Bow Tower is a modern architectural skyscraper that covers two city blocks.
-Nearby Chinatown segues to the Bow River pathway and the ongoing redevelopment of the East Village has revitalized this historic section of downtown.
+Calgary’s office towers, which contain the majority of Canada’s oil and gas company headquarters, were built to showcase the Rockies on the western horizon.
+Nearby Chinatown segues to the Bow River pathway and the redevelopment of the East Village has revitalized this historic section of east downtown.

-The city has preserved much of the sandstone buildings along Stephen Avenue Walk, where many great restaurants and shops are found, along with the Glenbow Museum, Olympic Plaza and the Calgary Tower.
+The city has preserved much of the sandstone buildings along Stephen Avenue Walk, where many great restaurants and shops are found, along with the Olympic Plaza and the Calgary Tower.
 Numerous retail stores and eateries are also part of The CORE complex (www.visitcalgary.com).
+The architecturally striking Calgary Central Library is adjacent to the popular National Music Centre, east of downtown’s office towers.
+The library’s features include a public art exhibit, a performance hall, community meeting spaces, Indigenous Place Making and early learning centres (www.calgarylibrary.ca).

 Residents are devout nature lovers, flocking to the city’s network of river pathways as well as the inner city Prince’s Island Park, Inglewood Bird Sanctuary, and Bowness Park and its pretty lagoon, where families can skate in winter and canoe and paddleboat in summer.
 Just west of City Hall, Olympic Plaza is a busy festival and performance venue that hosted the 1988 Winter Olympic ceremonies.
 The Calgary Zoo is renowned for its conservation initiatives while, south of the city, Spruce Meadows attracts equestrians to several international show-jumping competitions each summer.

 THE GREAT OUTDOORS